Signs of diabetes in men

 2. Genital thrush: Men may undergo repeated cases of a fungal yeast infection known as genital thrush.
 Excess sugar in the blood flows out of the urine.
 But, yeast thrives on sugar and is more likely to grow on the penis of a person with diabetes.
 Signs of genital thrush include redness, swelling, and itching around the head of the penis, discomfort during sex, and an unpleasant odor.

-3. Reduced muscle mass: Consistently increased blood sugar levels may cause the body breaking down fat and muscle for energy, especially in men with type 1 diabetes and effects In muscle fatigue.
+3. Reduced muscle mass: Consistently increased blood sugar levels may cause the body to break down fat and muscle for energy, especially in men with type 1 diabetes and effects in muscle fatigue.

 4. Retrograde Ejaculation

 This condition is another possible symptom of diabetes in men.
 In retrograde ejaculation, semen is discharged into the bladder.
 Consequently, less semen is released during ejaculation.
 This condition might also cause fertility issues.
 Similar to erectile dysfunction, retrograde ejaculation can result from possible nerve damage, which affects the control of semen motion within the body.

 Alongside male-only symptoms of diabetes, the overall signs of diabetes may occur in women and men of all ages.